LucasJMO/E6Plus/classes/Monk.md

 **Ki Strike**: A 4th level monk's unarmed attacks are treated as magic weapons for the purpose of dealing damage to creatures with damage reduction.

+**Calm Spirit**(Ex): At the start of his turn a 5th level monk may choose to activate calm spirit as a free action.
+While calm spirit is active the monk loses his speed bonus and cannot use flurry of blows, however his armor class bonus and damage reduction (gained through monk class features) are both doubled.

 **Purity of Body**(Ex): At 5th level, a monk gains immunity to all diseases, except for supernatural and magical diseases.

+**Furious Fist**(Ex): A 6th level monk may choose to activate furious fist as a free action.
+After activating furious fist he can take no further movement during his turn.
+While furious fist is active any damage the monk deals or receives is doubled.
+Damage is doubled before damage reduction is applied.
+Furious fist only grants this benefit to melee attacks made by the monk.
+Ending furious fist requires a standard action, furious fist cannot be active at the same time as calm spirit.

 **Snap Kick**: A 6th level monk gains Snap Kick as a bonus feat, if she already has this feat she may instead select a different feat for which she meets the prerequisites.